selva-a/selva-a/README.md

 * Student at Sri Sairam Engineering College 😊

-* Crazy about WEB DEV, AI and IOT ❤️
+* Crazy about WEB DEV, AI, ML and DATA SCIENCE ❤️

-* Currently learning fullstack WEB DEV
+* Currently learning AI

-* A front-end Web developer 🌐
+* A full-stack Web developer 🌐

 * Interested in web development
 ## 🚀 Languages and Tools: